-The Flare Index to Treaties is a searchable database of basic information on over 2,000 of the most significant multilateral treaties concluded from 1353 onwards and a number of significant bilateral treaties signed between 1353 and 1815, with links to full-text where available, providing a research tool aiding scholars and students, lawyers and librarians in researching the international law of treaties - whether they are new or experienced in the field.
+The Flare Index to Treaties is a searchable database of basic information on over 2,000 of the most significant multilateral treaties concluded from the 1600s onwards and a number of significant bilateral treaties signed between 1353 and 1815, with links to the full text, where available, providing a research tool aiding scholars and students, lawyers and librarians in researching the international law of treaties - whether they are new or experienced in the field.

 What does it contain?

 The Index includes key multilateral treaties from the 1600s onwards and, in addition, key bilateral treaties from 1353 to 1815.
 Bilateral treaties have been excluded after that date for practical reasons explained below.
 So, by and large, the database focuses on those treaties where there are three or more parties to the instrument.
 The selection has been based on entries in: